-- If you do plan to invest in cryptocurrency through an exchange, make sure you choose a reliable exchange that’s easy to use and offers competitive fees.
+- If you do plan to start investing in cryptocurrency through an exchange, make sure you choose a reliable exchange that’s easy to use and offers competitive fees.

 - Consider market conditions before investing.
-For instance, when the market if you tried to invest as the market overheated at the end of 2017, your investment plummeted in value soon afterwards.
+For instance, if you tried to invest as the market overheated at the end of 2017, your investment plummeted in value soon afterwards.

 - If you decide to invest in/own cryptocurrency, make sure you find a secure way to store, such as a cold digital storage wallet.

 - If you decide to trade cryptocurrency, learn as much as you can about technical analysis and short-term trends.
 You want to understand what winning charts look like, rather than simply closing your eyes and hoping for the best.

 - Whether you’re investing or trading, develop a cohesive plan that you can follow, rather than letting yourself become governed by emotions.

 - That said, don’t be stubborn.
 If market conditions change, you might want to reevaluate your approach.
 Similarly, if you keep losing money on your trades, it might be time to do some serious self-examination to make sure you’re on the right track.

 Feeling unsure where to go from here?
 That’s normal.
 Here’s a short list of considerations to help you decide how to proceed: